klab-ilc-cnr/critical-discourse-analysis/README.md

-#  Can Large Language Models Support Critical Discourse Analysis?
-A Pilot Experiment
-This repository relates to the experiments presented in the paper "Can Large Language Models Support Critical Discourse Analysis?
-A Pilot Experiment".
+This repository relates to the Critical Discourse Analysis experiments carried out using LLMs.

 The "docs" folder contains the articles used for the experiment (Articles.md), the questions posed to human raters and to the LLM (Questions.md), and the prompts used to query the LLM (Prompts.md).